 - It allows the story to unfold as gently as possible.

-- Once complete, Testing your work is easy to do with Vivid Visualization.
+- Once complete, Testing your work is easy to do with reliving the moment by Vivid Visualization.

 - Tips were also provided for unusual situations you may encounter with your own events.